-Assign students to review the syllabus and any assigned videos or materials (see below).
+After steps 1-3, assign students to review the syllabus and any assigned videos or materials (see below).
 Review self-assessment with your student and your goals for the pharmacy and rotation.

 This video introduces students to the concept of the rotation with a certain amount of responsibility for enhanced service projects.
 This is applicable to most rotations.